RCC-ITP-175/sp19-03-zvj22/newterms.md

 Branch- The process of changing instructions from default to different instructions.
 Pull Request- To have changes made in a project.
 Merge- Taking multiple groups of data and making one single data.
-Fork- Making a copy of itself
+Fork- Making a copy of itself.